Name: Bam

 Birthday: 2017-03-09

-Kitkat is a sweet and beautiful lady currently in palliative care with Furry Tales.
-When she was taken in, she was given an estimate of only nine months to live due to a cancer diagnosis, but thanks to one of our wonderful fosters, she now spends her days being loved and pampered.
+Kitkat was a sweet and beautiful lady who came in palliative care with Furry Tales.
+When she was taken in, she was given an estimate of only nine months to live due to a cancer diagnosis, but thanks to one of our wonderful fosters, she now spent her last days being loved and pampered.

 Name: Courtney